timmcginley/41934/Activities/BlenderScriptIntro.md

+# Blender Scripting introduction with Bonsai

+## Activity Summary
+In this activity you will learn:
-# Introduction to scripting in Blender
+* Where to find the script window in Blender
+* How to import the [IfcOpenShell] [python] library
+* How to load the model in Python
+* How to query an Ifc Entity
+* How to find how many instances of that entity are in you model
+* How to print that to console window (and where to fin the console window)

+## Activity Steps
+We will repeat some of these steps in the next activity where we work with Python outside of Blender directly in an [IDE] or in the [console].

-### load an IFC model through the File menu on the main toolbar
+### first, load an IFC model through the File menu on the main toolbar
 * This exercise works best with the architecture model as we will be trying to find the spaces in the model.

-## Open the Blender script window
+### Open the Blender script window
 * From the top menu bar of Blender click the scripting tab
 * Before you can start scripting you need to make a new script from the tab in the scripting window
 > N.B.
 In order to see the output of your script in windows you need to click 'Window > Toggle System Console'